townmath/cisp400-reader/docs/_sources/c_review/types.rst.txt

    .. tab:: std::hex

-      TThese functions are all I/O manipulators.
+      These functions are all I/O manipulators.
       They may be called with an expression such as

       .. code-block:: cpp